reajamoon/sam-bot/docs/rec-system.md

 - Remove or update recs (with permission checks)
 - Multi-page help system and navigation

 ## Architecture
+- All fic metadata fetches (AO3 and others) are handled through a robust, deduplicated queue system.
+This ensures no overlap, prevents memory leaks, and keeps the bot responsive even under heavy load.
 - Modular command and handler structure (`rec.js` routes to handlers)
 - Utility modules for embed creation, validation, pagination, statistics, and config
 - All buttons and navigation use standardized custom IDs